Nedwize/react-practice/README.md

 Use a _setTimer()_ function to limit the API request to every 500ms or so

 - The _setTimeout()_ function comes with an ID.
 You can call the _clearTimeout()_ function with that ID to cancel the execution of that particular _setTimeout()_

+Note: Study about Event Handling

+#### Custom Hooks

+> They are used to write reusable code in a React Project

+Custom hooks _always_ use at least one defined hook internally